Types of FAQ Software

 To find out more about knowledge base software, click here.

 Every business and its requirements for FAQ software is different, but before beginning your software selection process, ensure you have outlined exactly what you need from it.
 For small start-ups with very basic needs, a simple FAQ page may suffice.
-But for more established enterprise-level organisations whose customers are at the forefront of operations, consider intelligent FAQ software that both empowers your employees and supports your customers.
+But for companies that are focused on maximising customer service, they should consider intelligent FAQ software that supports customers and empowers employees.